Network Development Plan – Metropolitan Rail

-The Network Development Plan Metropolitan Rail was a long-term development plan for the rail network of Melbourne, Australia.
+The Network Development Plan – Metropolitan Rail was a long-term development plan for the rail network of Melbourne, Australia.
 It was written by Public Transport Victoria (PTV) and released to the public on 27 March 2013 under the Napthine government and received minor updates in 2016.

 Similar plans were intended to be released for regional rail, trams and buses.
 However, only the metropolitan rail aspect of the plan was released to the public by PTV.
 The Regional Network Development Plan was released by the Victorian Department of Transport in 2016.

 The primary aim of the metropolitan rail plan was to improve the efficiency, reliability and patronage of Melbourne's train network and transition it towards a rapid transit system.
 It set out a number of goals over four stages, to be carried out over 20 years.
-Then-CEO of PTV Ian Dobbs estimated the whole plan would cost about $30 billion.
+Then-CEO of PTV Ian Dobbs (whose contract was not renewed in 2015) estimated the whole plan would cost about $30 billion.

 In 2019 PTV was abolished as an independent, statutory government body and absorbed into the Victorian Department of Transport.
 The plan was influential on Melbourne's transport planning but does not represent current government policy.